grafov/hulk/README.md

 HULK DoS tool ported to Go language from Python.
-Original Python utility by Barry Shteiman http://www.sectorix.com/2012/05/17/hulk-web-server-dos-tool/ I just ported utility as is quick and dirty.
+Original Python utility by Barry Shteiman http://www.sectorix.com/2012/05/17/hulk-web-server-dos-tool/

+I just ported utility as is quick and dirty.
 Original functions names are keeped and original logic mostly keeped too.
+Minor features added:

+* you may set custom number of threads used for requests
+* also set number of CPU cores used by program (nice Go feature)
+* program correctly killed by Ctl+C

 This tool targeted for load testing and may really down badly configured server.
 Use it wisely.